-Our services include community legal education, information and referral, advice and minor assistance, duty lawyer services, lawyer assisted dispute resolution and litigation services.
-Our services are provided across a range of areas of law including crime, family, child protection, child support, domestic violence, social security, consumer protection and anti-discrimination.
+Our services include community legal education (CLE), information and referral, legal advice and legal task services, duty lawyer services, lawyer assisted dispute resolution and representation services.
+Our services are provided across a range of areas of law including crime, family, child protection, child support, domestic and family violence, social security, consumer protection, employment and anti-discrimination.

-Our work contributes to the Queensland Government’s objectives of delivering quality frontline services and building safe, caring and connected communities.
+Our work contributes to the Queensland Government's objectives of delivering quality frontline services and building safe, caring and connected communities.
 We deliver vital legal services to financially disadvantaged people who cannot afford to engage a lawyer.
-Many of our programs, like our advice services, child protection program, domestic violence services and consumer protection services, are helping to break the cycle of disadvantage for Queenslanders.
+Our programs help to break the cycle of disadvantage for Queenslanders.

-We provide free community legal education, legal information, legal advice and duty lawyer services.
+We provide free CLE, legal information, legal advice and legal task services, and duty lawyer services.

-We purchase litigation and dispute resolution services from our in-house legal practice and preferred supplier law firms around the state to maximise legal services available to disadvantaged Queenslanders.
-Staff assess individual legal aid applications by applying a means and merit test and manage the funding arrangements for cases where aid is approved.
+We provide duty lawyer, representation and dispute resolution services through a mixed service delivery model involving our in-house legal practice and preferred supplier law firms around the state to maximise legal services available to disadvantaged Queenslanders.
+Staff assess individual legal aid applications against the Legal Aid Queensland funding guidelines and by applying means and merits tests, and manage the funding arrangements for cases where aid is approved.

 We also respond to requests from the state and federal governments for submissions on legislative reforms and other matters.